 However, the good temperature range for baking salmon is from 350 to 450 degrees.
 How you want to enjoy the salmon also determines the temperature and cooking time.
 For instance, the length of time to cook salmon at 400F varies greatly depending on how you want the salmon to be done.

+Likewise, the proper time for baking salmon at 450 also varies.
 Do you want a medium-cooked fish or a well-done one with crunchy skin?
 Let’s check the next part for more information.